coder/coder/docs/ides/configuring-web-ides.md

 ```

 <blockquote class="warning">
-If the `code-server` integrated terminal fails to load, (i.e., xterm fails to load), go to DevTools to ensure xterm is loaded, refresh the browser, or clear your browser cache.
+If the `code-server` integrated terminal fails to load, (i.e., xterm fails to load), go to DevTools to ensure xterm is loaded, clear your browser cache and refresh.
 </blockquote>

 ## VNC Desktop